spatialos/gdk-for-unity/docs/reference/concepts/deployments.md

 ### Launch configuration

-The launch configuration file specifics the parameters of your game world as well as your load balancing configuration.
+The launch configuration file specifies the parameters of your game world as well as your load balancing configuration.
 The load balancing configuration determines the worker instances that the SpatialOS Runtime will start.

 For more information, see the [comprehensive launch configuration documentation](https://docs.improbable.io/reference/latest/shared/project-layout/launch-config#launch-configuration-file).